-To remain on the leading edge of offering programs that are current and in demand, College of the North Atlantic is pleased to offer its new and exciting Art & Design Essentials Certificate program, online through its Distributed Learning Services.
-Online courses in this program will be accessible to students over a two-year period (2019-2020; 2020-2021).
+To remain on the leading edge of offering programs that are current and in demand, College of the North Atlantic is pleased to offer Art & Design Essentials, available both on campus and online through its Distributed Learning Services.
+Courses in this program will be accessible to students over a two-year period (2021-2022; 2022-2023).
 Students can choose to complete all 16 courses and receive the post-secondary educational credential of a Certificate in Art & Design Essentials or select courses that are of interest to them.
-For further information on Distributed Learning, please visit dls.cna.nl.ca.
+For further information on Distributed Learning Service, please visit dls.cna.nl.ca.

-Art & Design Essentials provide an opportunity to explore a variety of disciplines in the arts.
-The Certificate program has been developed in consultation with industry professionals.
-The Courses include traditional practices in drawing, two and three-dimensional design, photography, color theory, art history, and the use of contemporary technologies for digital imaging, time-based media and webpage development.
+Art & Design Essentials, developed in consultation with industry professions, provides an opportunity to explore a variety of disciplines in the arts.
+Courses include traditional practices in drawing, two and three-dimensional design, photography, color theory, art history, and the use of contemporary technologies for digital imaging, time-based media and webpage development.
 The study of portfolios and their design/function will assist with future application processes related to subsequent post-secondary programs, employment, awards, competitions and professional development within the arts.

 Upon successful completion of the program, graduates will be able to: